Al-Uffi v. HHS, (Fed. Cl. Spec. Mstr. Sep. 30, 2015) (Corcoran, SM)

-Applying the Avera criteria, the special master held that 18 months was not protracted and that experts payments exceeding $10,000 were not notably high.
+Applying the Avera criteria, the special master held that 18 months was not protracted and that expert payments exceeding $10,000 were not notably high.
 The Court did recognize the “economic challenges that an active Vaccine Program practitioner faces in representing multiple Vaccine Program claimants.”

 In holding that interim fees were appropriate, the Court disagreed that interim fees should only be granted in rare, exceptional circumstances.
 The Court did indicate that if counsel had caused a delay in the proceedings, multiplying attorney costs, denial of interim fees would have been considered.